 On the other hand, process praise encourages children to challenge themselves, take risks, make an effort, and continue learning and growing.
 These children develop a growth mindset, understanding that intelligence and ability can increase with practice and effort.

 Overall, person praise and the fixed mindset it creates can diminish intrinsic motivation and perseverance.
-If a child with a fixed mindset encounters a difficult challenge, he’s more likely to give up.
-He will believe that he’s reached the limit of his abilities.
+If a child with a fixed mindset encounters a difficult challenge, they're more likely to give up.
+They will believe that they’ve reached the limit of their abilities.

 Instead of giving ability-oriented or person praise, praise your child’s effort, persistence, effective strategies, etc. You’ll enhance motivation and encourage your child to keep trying and improving.